Event Management

 Faith Ong, University of Queensland, Australia

-Marko Peric, University of Rijeka, Croatia
+Marko Perić, University of Rijeka, Croatia

-Hongxia Qi, Victoria University of Wellington, New Zealand
+Hongxia Qi, Victoria University Wellington, New Zealand

-Meg Qu (Mo), Hiroshima University, Japan
+Meng Qu (Mo), Hokkaido University, Japan

 Bernadette Quinn, Dublin Institute of Technology, Ireland